CartoDB/cartodb/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.

+Please refer to [CHANGELOG.md](CHANGELOG.md) for a list of notables changes for each version of the library.

-For the versions available, see the [tags on this repository](https://github.com/CartoDB/cartodb.js/tags).
+You can also see the [tags on this repository](https://github.com/CartoDB/cartodb.js/tags).

 ## Submitting Contributions